-The polls, however, are advisory referenda and are not binding.
 In May last year, the country’s top court, the Council of Grand Justices, said in a landmark ruling that the government had two years to change the law to enact marriage equality.
 This would make Taiwan the first nation in Asia to legalise same-sex marriage.

 The government agreed to abide by the ruling but the result of Saturday’s refrenda could see it attempt to introduce some kind of watered down legislation without full marriage equality.

 According to Graeme Reid, Director of the LGBT Rights Program at Human Rights Watch, “Taiwan’s referendum has become an international proxy battle for the politics of intolerance.”

 He said that, “US-based groups that failed to defeat marriage equality in the United States, including the National Organisation for Marriage, are pouring resources into the anti-equality campaign in Taiwan, using familiar tactics that exploit negative stereotypes and provoke fear.”

 Last week, 27 Taiwanese and multinational companies operating in Taiwan released a statement in support of LGBTQ equality.

 “We’re thankful these Taiwanese and multinational companies are speaking in one united voice in support of LGBTQ equality,” said Jennifer Lu, Taiwan Tongzhi (LGBT) Hotline Association.
 “These companies know that achieving marriage equality in Taiwan is not just the right thing to do, it’s also good for business.
 We believe that respecting diversity and inclusion can bring harmony and strength to society.”